AdamWagner/stackline/README.md

 There is much crucial fuctionality that is either missing or broken.
 For example, stack indicators do not refresh when:

 1. the tree is rotated or mirrored
-2. updating padding or gap values
-3. a stacked window is warped out of the stack
-4. app icons are toggled on/off

 ## What is stackline & why do I need it?